 Being a graphic designer is fun, stimulating and inspiring.
 Designers are creative problem-finders and solvers.
 You will be challenged to think differently, even professional designers are constantly developing their skills.
 There are always new trends, new technologies, new ideas, and new sources of inspiration – a creative mind never stops learning.
 It is more than just a job – it's a way of life.

 The course is studio based, practical, hands-on and creative.
 It offers you many different ways to make graphic design work as you explore the different contexts and formats in which graphic design is experienced.
 It allows you to decide what kind of designer you want to be.
 It will test and challenge you to expand your understanding and knowledge of what graphic design is, what it can do and what it is for.

 You will be introduced to typography and layout, drawing as observation and problem solving, identity and branding, packaging and point of purchase, exhibition design, publication and printing, and digital moving image.
 The course has a great resource base for you to use.
 Typically our students work on Apple Macs in computer labs, and in the Digital Print Hub you will be able to access (under guidance) high quality printing on many different types of materials, laser-cutting, book-binding, and other printing options, including screen print and Letterpress print in our Printing Studios.

-Last year our second year students worked on live projects and competitions including a collaborative project with Derby Museum to make new interpretive tools for their archaeology gallery.
-Third year students were briefed by the Royal Society of Arts (RSA) at Markeaton Street, for the RSA Student Design Awards.
+You'll have the chance to work on live projects and competitions which in the past have included a collaborative project with Derby Museum to make new interpretive tools for their archaeology gallery.
+Students have also been briefed by the Royal Society of Arts (RSA) at Markeaton Street, for the RSA Student Design Awards.
 The RSA student briefs tackle social engagement and allow students to explore graphic design solutions for real world issues.
 And students from graphic design and illustration were shortlisted for the prestigious Penguin Student Design Awards.